Ready To Move Abroad?

 • Living costs in Switzerland are significantly higher than in South Africa, especially for rent, groceries, and dining.

-• Health insurance is mandatory within 3 months of arrival, and pets require permits, microchips, and vaccinations.
+• Having a Swiss health insurance is mandatory within 3 months of arrival, and pets require permits, microchips, and vaccinations.

 • For a smoother move, prepare documents early, compare quotes, and research jobs and housing options before relocating.